MXS9501/LabBook/iCas Work.md

 # Maxi Prep
 	1. Choose the right-sequence with right Backbone colony
-	2. Samll culture in 5 mL LB Broth with antibiotic for overnight.
+	2. Small culture in 5 mL LB Broth with antibiotic for overnight.
-	3. Transfer the 5 ml into 200 mL LB Broth with antibiotis, incuubate the bacteria untill OD600=0.8
+	3. Transfer the 5 ml into 200 mL LB Broth with antibiotics, incubate the bacteria until OD600=0.8
 	4. Spin down all bacteria with 8500 rpm, 15 min.
 	5. Do Maxi Prep following Kit protocol.
 	6. Elute DNA with DEPC water for 300~400 ul.
 	note: centrifugation is suggested after getting cell lysis and incubation with buffer.

 # Mammalian cell culture (adherent cells, HeLa S3)
-	Note: All Reagent which is used for tissue culture shall be heated in 37 degree waterbath first.
+	Note: All Reagent which is used for tissue culture shall be heated in 37 degree water-bath first.
-	Note: FBS should be melt in 4 degree overnight, before aliquoting into 50 mL tubes, FBS shoule be inactived under 55 degree.
+	Note: FBS should be melt in 4 degree overnight, before aliquot into 50 mL tubes, FBS should be inactivated under 55 degree.
 	Note: Typsin-EDTA should be melt in 4 degree.
 Before adding into plate, do pre-heat at RT.
 	1. Thaw 1 ml Hela S3 with 37 degree water bath, transfer the cell into 15 ml centrifuge tube with 2 ml PBS.
-	2. Spin down the cell with 1000rpm, 1 min.
+	2. Spin down the cell with 1000 rpm, 1 min.
-	3. Discrd the supernatant, resuspend the cell using 1 mL DMEM with 10% FBS.
+	3. Discard the supernatant, re-suspend the cell using 1 mL DMEM with 10% FBS.
 	4. Transfer the cells onto 100 mm dish (14 ml DMEM inside already) with 10% FBS in DMEM, recover overnight in 37°C, 5% CO2
 	5. Passage the cell while they are attached to walls and confluent.
 	6. Examine under a microscope to make sure they are well incubated.